 Beefsteak fungus and lazy branches

-In recent months, the Charter Oak was starting to cause concern.
-It was showing noticeably diminished vitality and a reduced leaf area index.
+The Charter Oak was starting to cause concern, it was showing noticeably diminished vitality and a reduced leaf area index.
 Its huge canopy clearance was also reduced due to ‘lazy branches’, and the destructive ‘beefsteak fungus’ (Fistulina hepatica) had started to advance.